KDE/breeze/README.md

 ### Known issues
 * GTK apps' titlebar buttons will not update if you change a setting.
 Workaround: you need to select another window decoration or colour and then select ClassikStyles again to generate them.
 * If you have _Bold button icons_ set to _Auto_, GTK apps' titlebar buttons will be rendered as _Fine_.
 Workaround: explicitly select _Bold_ if you want bold.
+* Changing the corner radius will sometimes require a logout and login again before updating properly.

 ## Installation
 ### Pre-built packages